Nexon launches closed beta test for Azur Promilia

 For now, testing has only been confirmed for South Korea, and the developers have not disclosed any information about the international launch date.
 Despite this, pre-registration for the global version is already available on the game's official website, hinting at Nexon's plans to release the project far beyond its domestic market.

 The developers will publish the results of the participant selection on the project's official website.
-Pre-downloading of the client will begin on May 13th, allowing players to prepare in advance for the test and avoid wasting time on launch day.
+Pre-downloading of the client will begin on May 13th, giving testers enough time to install everything before the servers officially go live and avoiding day-one download queues.

 Additionally, a special web event will begin with the start of the test.
 Players will be asked to collect virtual stickers by completing various activities.
 Those who complete the collection will automatically be entered into a prize draw.
 Rewards include Google Play gift cards and other bonuses.